EBuddy: a workflow orchestrator for industrial human-machine collaboration: Methodology

 This work addresses a fundamental challenge: users at different expertise levels often execute different workflows for the same industrial process, which creates both knowledge transfer gaps and process variability.
 Experts consistently reach high-quality outcomes by combining domain know-how with fluent tool use; intermediate users only partially master the problem and the toolchain and therefore deviate more often; beginners typically require sustained tutoring, tying up expert time that could be spent on higher-value work.

-EBuddy frames human–machine collaboration as a shared workflow orchestration framework, in which expert knowledge is explicitly encoded and operationalized through FSM (Finite-State-Machine) based workflows, multimodal interfaces, and distributed computation.
+EBuddy frames human–machine collaboration as a shared workflow orchestration framework, in which expert knowledge is explicitly encoded and operationalized through FSM-based workflows, multimodal interfaces, and distributed computation.
 At runtime, the FSM provides an interpretable decision context, namely the current state and admissible actions, so operators can make sequential choices that remain consistent with process logic.
-By separating core orchestration from domain-specific artifacts (e.g., JSON-defined workflows, Python control scripts, instructional slides), the system enables asynchronous human–human knowledge transfer and progressive automation without removing expert oversight.
+By separating core orchestration from domain-specific artifacts (e.g., JavaScript Object Notation (JSON)-defined workflows, Python control scripts, instructional slides), the system enables asynchronous human–human knowledge transfer and progressive automation without removing expert oversight.

 The overall system architecture, described in Fig.~\ref{fig:diagram}, is composed by the following components: \begin{enumerate} \item Role-based interaction environment: manages user responsibilities (Sec.~\ref{sub:roles}). \item FSM architecture: implements different \textit{Workflows} (Sec.~\ref{sub:fsm}). \item \textit{Tool controls}: allow to control UI-based applications and physical tools such as robots (Sec.~\ref{sub:tools}). \item User interface (UI): informs users of process state, available commands, and context-sensitive guidance according to workflow progression (Sec.~\ref{sub:ui}). \item Language understanding pipeline, composed by ASR and context-aware intent recognition (Sec.~\ref{sub:lang}). \end{enumerate}